icon

 Key Points:

 • The GoogleAnalytics component is only loaded in production mode (process.env.NODE_ENV === "production").
-This ensures no analytics data is sent during development.

 Step 3: Add Your Measurement ID to Environment Variables